-Just be aware that some device don't fully power up when switched on at the plug.
+Just be aware that some devices don't fully power up when switched on at the plug.
 For example, most televisions fitted to a smart plug will only enter standby mode when powered up, although they will switch off on command.

 Entertainment: Audio and video

-Of course, installing a full Dolby Atmos system with speakers mounted in the ceilings and cables hidden behind the walls will not go down well with the landlord.
+Of course, installing a full Dolby Atmos system with speakers mounted in the ceilings and cables hidden behind the walls will not go down well with your landlord.
 But there is still a lot you can do to make your home entertainment system smart without touching the property.

-Home cinema systems are increasingly going wireless, with Samsung, Sony and others all offering Atmos soundbars with wireless subwoofers and rear speakers.
+Home cinema systems are increasingly going wireless, with Samsung, Sony and others all offering Atmos sound bars with wireless subwoofers and rear speakers.
 These all plug into wall outlets, so if you have sockets in the right place you can get cinema-grade surround sound without tucking a single speaker wire behind the skirting boards or under the carpet.

-As we mentioned above, a smart LED light strip from Philips or LIFX stuck to the back of your TV — or even just a regular lamp sat behind it — can make a huge difference to your viewing experience.
+As we mentioned above, a smart LED light strip from Philips Hue or LIFX stuck to the back of your TV — or even just a regular lamp sat behind it — can make a huge difference to your viewing experience.
 Once set up, just say something like 'Alexa, it's movie time' and the light will come on at your predefined color and brightness.

 A word of warning though; if you share your home with others - even friends - consider their privacy before setting up a security camera, especially if it can see anything more than a tight shot of the front door.
 Living with others also means you might get a lot of false positives due to these cameras having facial recognition; they will alert you when they see someone unfamiliar, which could often just be a housemate's friend or partner.